ElectricRCAircraftGuy/eRCaGuy_hello_world/cpp/std_mutex_vs_std_lock_guard_vs_std_unique_lock_vs_std_scoped_lock_README.md

 <a id="features-1"></a>
 ### Features:
+1. Is a "smart lock".
+See what this means above.
+In short:
     1. A `std::lock_guard` wraps a mutex.
     1. At creation, it automatically locks the mutex.
     1. Upon destruction as it exits scope, it automatically unlocks the mutex.
 1. If using C++17 or later, it is recommended to use `std::scoped_lock` instead.
 1. Even in C++11, you can use the more feature-rich `std::unique_lock` as well, to do the exact same thing if needed.